MicrosoftDocs/well-architected/well-architected/security/testing.md

 > [!NOTE]
 > This guidance makes a distinction between testing and incident response.
 While testing is a detection mechanism that ideally fixes issues prior to production, it shouldn't be confused with the remediation or investigation that's done as part of incident response.
 The aspect of recovering from security incidents is described in [Incident Response recommendations](incident-response.md).

-Microsoft Security Development Lifecycle (SDL) suggests several types of testing that catch vulnerabilities in code, verify runtime components, and use ethical hacking as a way to test the security resilience of the system.
-SDL is a key shift-left activity.
+Microsoft Secure Development Lifecycle (SDL) includes several types of tests that catch vulnerabilities in code, verify runtime components, and use ethical hacking to test the security resilience of the system.
+SDL is a key, shift-left activity.
 You should run tests like static code analysis and automated scanning of Infrastructure-as-Code (IaC) as early in the development process as possible.

 **Be involved in test planning.** The workload team might not design the test cases.
 That task is often centralized in the enterprise or completed by external security experts.
 The workload team should be involved in that design process to ensure that security assurances integrate with the application's functionality.